Fairy Rings are also commonly known as Fairy Circles, Elf Rings, Elf Circles or Pixie Rings.

 In reality, they’re a fungal infection that can cause rings of dead grass and toadstools in your lawn.
 And in all honesty, they can be a real problem because they can grow in neglected lawns, finely manicured, well looked after lawns and sports turf.

-Some fairy rings are very simple to deal with but other can cause major problems and expense.
+Some fairy rings are simple to deal with but others can cause major problems and expense.

 What Are Fairy Rings?

 A Fairy Ring is a naturally occurring ring of fungi that can produce rings or arcs of dead grass, lush green grass that grows quicker than the rest of the lawn, or mushrooms.

 You’ll often see mushroom rings in woods and forested areas where they can be decades old.
 These rings can grow to over ten meters in diameter.

 When you see them in the woods, they’re a pretty spectacular sight and so much folklore surrounds them.

 In the UK some would have you believe they’re the work of dancing elves.
 Go to France and you’ll hear them referred to a ‘Scorcerer’s Rings’.
 In Germany, some believe they’re the sight of dancing witches while Dutch superstition says the circles show where the devil has churned his milk.

 The common superstition is that if you disturb a Fairy Ring you’ll be cursed by whatever created it.

 But to me, finding a Fairy Ring in your lawn is the curse itself, because, well, they can be a nightmare!